surister/conecta/conecta-docs/docs/arrow_backends.md

 ## `pyarrow`

-Is the most prominent one, feature-full and generally available in many environments, it is the default backend for compatability reasons.
+It Is the most popular one, feature-full and generally available in many environments, it is the default backend for compatability reasons.
+The main disadvantage is that it is very heavy dependency, and you might not need all the features.

 ## `nanoarrow`
 Returns an `ArrayStream` which your application might benefit from.

 [pyarrow]: https://pypi.org/project/pyarrow/
 [arro3]: https://pypi.org/project/arro3-core/